Skip to main content

 Dr. Vadim Backman, Director

-Vadim Backman is the Sachs Family Professor of Biomedical Engineering and Medicine at Northwestern University’s McCormick School of Engineering and Applied Science, Professor of Medicine (Oncology), Biochemistry, and Molecular Genetics at Northwestern’s Feinberg School of Medicine, and Program Leader in Cancer and Physical Sciences and Associate Director for Research Infrastructure and Technology at the Robert H. Lurie Comprehensive Cancer Center.
+Vadim Backman is the Sachs Family Professor of Biomedical Engineering and Medicine at Northwestern University’s McCormick School of Engineering and Applied Science, Professor of Medicine (Oncology), Biochemistry, and Molecular Genetics at Northwestern’s Feinberg School of Medicine, and Program Leader in Cancer and Physical Sciences and Associate Director for Engineering and Technology at the Robert H. Lurie Comprehensive Cancer Center.

 He received an MS in Physics from MIT and a PhD in Medical Engineering and Medical Physics from Harvard University and MIT.